biboyd/SALSA/docs/source/annotated_example.rst

 Next, :class:`~salsa.get_absorbers` is used to find the absorbers from each ion in ``ion_list`` and finally a catalog is returned as a ``pandas.DataFrame``.
-Note that the absorber index is unique only up to the ion/wavelength
+Note that the lighray index is unique only up to the ion/wavelength

 .. _visualizing-absorbers: